italicize/italicize.github.io/basic-table-style.md

    1. Click the Font tab.
    1. For the font, select +Headings.
    1. For the font style, if the same font is used for the body and headings, such as Calisto, then select Bold.
+   1. (Optional) For the size, select 9. \
+      (The font in the column headings, if bold, can be one point smaller than the table cells.)
    1. Click OK.
 1. Click Format > Borders and Shading.
    1. Click the top border button.